Did you know that Rosemary Works School is one of the most dynamic, child-centred and innovative primary schools in North London?

 Our unique Independent primary school located on the Islington & Hackney border takes a different approach to teaching and learning.

 So when we work with our children, we promote transferable skills, the ability to time-manage, independent thought and a sense of how important each and every individual is, which makes for a well-rounded, happy child – essential for growth.

-- For Reception and Nursery Class, weekly Forest School which is a system of outdoor learning where children learn a range of practical skills and explore nature in a local woodland setting.
+- For Year 1, Reception Class and Nursery Class, weekly Forest School which is a system of outdoor learning where children learn a range of practical skills and explore nature in a local woodland setting.
 We regularly visit the woodland space in SHOREDITCH ADVENTURE PLAYGROUND.
 Using the same site for children to experience the changes to the seasons, build confidence etc. which is all part of the Forest School ethos.

 - With the Britannia Leisure Centre on our doorstep, we aim to resume swimming lessons and the use of their halls once their building work is completed.